benitsch/decluttering/README.md

 - Remove URLs from the comment
 - Replace defined words with defined words

-### DownloadCode.ipynb
-- Download the Java files from GitHub

 ### extract_comment_and_code.ipynb
-- Extract the comment and first code line and saves into oneLineCode.csv (with columns: id, type, comment, code, non-information/Expected) ANd create a new csv file only with the columns comment, code and non-information/Expected to newFile.csv
+- Extract the comment and first code line and saves into oneLineCode.csv (with columns: id, type, comment, code, non-information/Expected) and create a new csv file only with the columns comment, code and non-information/Expected to newFile.csv

 ### train.ipynb

-### Word2vecs.ipynb

-### data.ipynb

-### getCodeAsBlock.ipynb
+- ...

-## General:
+## General
 ### There are three different types of java comments:
 1. Inline comments
 2. Multi-line comments